Hero Background

 Colonial Penn Life Insurance Reviews

 Colonial Penn Life Insurance is one of the most popular burial insurance providers, so it’s disappointing to see how limited their policies are.
-Customer reviews and third-party ratings reflect this disappointment:
+Additionally, their policies become extremely expensive once you consider the number of units of coverage you would need to purchase.
+Customer reviews of the Colonial Penn 995 plan are overwhelmingly negative and reflect the disappointment consumers feel:

 Colonial Penn Life Insurance Reviews: Third-Party Rating Services